 Bond Falls is in the western U.P. on Bond Falls Rd, east of Pauding, MI.
 This is the most impressive waterfall in Michigan with the possible exception of Tahquamenon Falls.
 The main drop is 40 feet high and 100+ feet wide.
 Above the main falls are a series of cascades and rapids that must drop a total of 20 feet.

 The water level is controlled by a dam, and a steady flow over the falls is maintained for scenic reasons.
 Of course during the spring melt the flow is much higher.

 Bond Fall is a Michigan State Scenic Site.
 The site was renovated around 2003.
 The old parking area was upstream of the falls, and a steep concrete stairway led to the base of the falls.
 The new parking area is near the base of the falls, and a level boardwalk leads you to prime views of the falls.
 The area is not quite as wild-looking as it once was, but it is accessible to everyone.
 The trail on the east side of the falls is still wild with some steep rocky climbs.
 There are other trails that go off into the woods, and there are campsites nearby.

 In addition to being very picturesque, this is a very popular waterfall, and unless you visit early in the morning or in winter, you are going to have a lot of company.

-The name sake of Copper Falls State Park.
-An easy to visit waterfall with a scenic gorge and a very scenic neighbor.
-There is a $10 day use fee to visit the park.
+The namesake of Copper Falls State Park.
+An easy-to-visit waterfall with a scenic gorge and a very scenic neighbor.
+There is a $10 per day use fee to visit the park.
 There are many other waterfalls in the area, including two others in the park.